 Speaking from personal experience, the constructive criticism you’ll receive from your QC Makeup Academy tutor is going to be invaluable!
 Nathan Johnson has given me plenty of honest and straightforward responses to my work.
 He’s honestly the best!

-Personally, my feedback has gives me the motivation to become way more attentive to detail.
+Personally, my feedback has given me the motivation to become way more attentive to detail.
 I couldn’t be more grateful for it!

 Constructive Criticism in the QC Virtual Classroom

 This is a great way to get many different eyes looking at your work.
 It’s also the perfect chance to get you used to receiving constructive feedback, so you’ll be better prepared for the working world.
 I love that QC makes this sort of environment available to us!

 In the Virtual Classroom, students and graduates are encouraged to share photos of their work.
 Then other students, alumni, and tutors (I’m looking at you, Nathan) can see your work and examine it.
 They’ll regularly congratulate what you’ve done well, as well as suggest beneficial ways the look can be improved upon in the future.